 JJ Lincoln obtained access to two railway arches in Kilburn pending the redevelopment of the area at a time in the near future.
 He invited me to collaboratively navigate this situation.
 A dialogue between us developed on the nature of the collaboration, whereby each attended separately, communicating through leaving voice recordings and visual material for the other.
-This resulted in a prolonged exchange on mechanisms of mutual dependence, care and responsibility.
-The result was an installation that repurposed the arches as a space of emotional and physical vulnerability, highlighting the language and gestures that might constitute forms of interpersonal support.
+This resulted in a prolonged exchange on mechanisms of mutual dependence and responsibility.

 Arch 1, lower floor: audio of JJ Lincoln first encountering and narrating a piece of video footage left by Adam Hines-Green, which is only seen when the viewer reaches the upper floor.
 Lincoln describes the power relations between the two, and refers to one man as ‘the master’ and the other as ‘the subject’.

 Arch 2: A simulated office and board room environment as a site of bureaucratic analysis.
 A powerpoint slideshow on loop in the board room plays diagrams schematising forms of interdependence drawn by the two parties.
 A folder on the board room table presents a transcript of the voice-recorded memos between the two parties.
 Framed documents and leaflets in the space include guides for medical interviewing techniques.